-If the child is relatively well and not vomiting, oral feeds may be given.
+If the child is relatively well, with no vomiting or no respiratory distress, oral feeds may be given.
 The emergency regimen should be used.
-This may be given as regular frequent drinks but if the patient is at risk of vomiting or is nauseated fluid should be given either continuously or as small boluses more frequently.
+This may be given as regular frequent drinks but if the patient is at risk of vomiting or is nauseated, fluid should be given either continuously or as small boluses more frequently.
 For more information about the emergency oral management click here